agateau/blog/2013/04/23/homerun-0.2.2-is-out/index.md

 - 8 complete translations: da, fi, lt, nl, pt, pt_BR, sv and uk
 - 3 mostly complete ones (> 80%): es, ru, tr
-- a bunch of others less complete ones
+- a bunch of other less complete ones

 We plan a 0.2.3 release two weeks from now which should come with more complete translation coverage.